Comet-dot/Troll/README.md

 # P.S.
 i dont know if it runs on linux or mac os because i tested it only on windows, If it runs on other os let me know!

-You can modify and use the program how much you want!
+You can modify and use the program as much as want!
 Have fun.